brown-ccv/oscar-documentation/getting-help/faq.md

 Use the `spacebar` to move down the file, `b` to move back up the file, and `q` to quit.

-#### My job is not running how I indented it too.
+#### My job is not running how I intended it to.
 How do I cancel the job?

 `scancel <JobID>` where `<JobID>` is the job allocation number, e.g. `13180139`